 As I walked past a grocery store a woman came out carrying an impossible load of groceries including two overstuffed paper bags with no handles, forcing her to carry them in her arms like a pair of twins.
 In one hand at her finger tips she straddled a six pack of beverages.
 She clearly struggled to hold on to everything as I observed but kept on walking, making the decision to mind my own business.
-The sound of glass crashing to the cement did not compel me to turn back and lend a hand.
+The sound of glass crashing to the cement seconds later did not compel me to turn around and lend a hand.
 Instead I chose to feel ashamed and embarrassed and feared if I helped her now she might be angry I did not come to her aid sooner.
 When I share this story some ask why she didn’t use a cart.
 I say, “Why didn’t I help?”
 When others suggest I should let it go and move on, I say, “Not in a million years!”

 This experience happened in my early twenties.
 It was a problem I could have easily remedied with a little kindness.
 Many years later I was given a second chance to do the right thing.

 Enter…social justice advocate; supporter of six innocent men.